12 May, 2023

 Embark on the scenic Grand Pacific Drive, journeying from Sydney to Nowra via the M1 highway.
 Marvel at the Sea Cliff Bridge, stretching majestically over the ocean.
 Consider a stop in Wollongong for a stroll on the beach or a coffee break.
 Continue towards Nowra, passing the stunning Seven Mile Beach and the renowned Coolangatta wine estate.

 Travel to Batemans Bay, a region brimming with gorgeous beaches and seafront picnic spots.
 Enjoy birdwatching or even dolphin spotting.
 Must-see locations along this coastal drive include Jervis Bay, Hyams Beach known for its pristine white sand, and Booderee National Park.
 Make a stop at Ulladulla, a popular resting point, before settling for the night in Batemans Bay.

 Day 3: Batemans Bay to Eden

-Take the A1 highway to Eden, stopping off at Mogo, Central Tilba, Wallaga Lake, Mimosa Rocks, Bega, and Pambula.
+Follow the A1 highway to Eden, taking pit stops at charming places like Mogo, Central Tilba, Wallaga Lake, Mimosa Rocks, Bega, and Pambula.
 These towns are rich in culture, history, and natural beauty.

 Day 4: Eden to Bairnsdale